cshomo11/ts-module-alias/README.md

-# ts-module-alias - CBSI-CMG Fork
+# ts-module-alias - CNET Group Fork

 This package is a major refactor of [ilearnio/module-alias](https://github.com/ilearnio/module-alias) using TypeScript.
 This package changes some behaviors of the original.
 Namely: